stydian/ForumTemplate-ByGDStudios/README.md

-# GDStudios-ForumTemplate
+# GDStudios-Web Templates.
-Free to use Forum template built from scratch.
+Free to use for everyone.